 Each resource has a set of attributes.
 The following attributes are a subset of attributes common to all resources that pertain to access control policies

 Creator - the specific user who created the first version of the resource.
 The creator is independent of the owner of the resource and does not play a role in access control, though the creator will have been the first owner and often remains an owner.

+AKT: This is found via the uid on the node table

 Last changed by - the specific user who last changed the resource.

+AKT: This is found via the uid on the node_revision table

 Version – a number indicating the number of revisions so far.

+AKT: This is the vid on the node_revision table

 Do not redistribute – a Boolean flag that indicates whether entities who receive access to the resource can grant that access to others.

+AKT: would need to be an additional field added via CCK

 Discoverable – a Boolean flag that indicates whether metadata is discoverable independent of the ability to access data.

+AKT: would need to be an additional field added via CCK

 Public – a Boolean flag that indicates whether the resource is accessible to the public.
 Setting Public automatically sets Discoverable, but not the other way round.

+AKT: would need to be an additional field added via CCK

 Share settings - a logical list of sharing privileges, including assignment of various levels of privilege over the resource to specific users and/or groups.

+AKT: Could be stored as a new CCK field, and/or modeled via a combination of Rules ( Rules module ) + custom logic

 Ownership of a resource is a share setting, as documented below.

+**AKT Note: We will probably need owner added as a CCK field and custom logic on to maintain the owner as within a workflow as described below.

 Rule: “Owner”, “Creator”, and “Last changed by” must be users, and cannot be groups.

+AKT: Enforced by owner maintenance UI + workflow

 Rule: A resource may have more than one (co-)owner.

+AKT: Allow the owner field to be a list of uid’s

 Rule: An owner may revoke his or her ownership of a resource, in which case other owners retain ownership.

+AKT: Enforced by owner maintenance UI + workflow

 Rule: The last owner of a resource is not allowed to revoke ownership.

+AKT: Enforced by owner maintenance UI – disable revoke ability if owner list has one uid

 Rule: The initial owner of a new resource is the creator.

+AKT: Add content creation ( node add ) callback/hook to assign owner field to logged in user

 Rule: The site administrator (“system”) may create resources.

+AKT: Admin will have privs to create resources

 Rule: Making a change to a resource does not affect ownership or the original creator.

+AKT: Changes will be tracked via node revision and will not change or impact the initial version

 Rule: Ownership may only be modified by an owner or an administrator.

+AKT: Achieved via the owner maintenance UI and workflow

 Rule: An owner may add other owners, and may revoke his or her own privileges of ownership for a resource.
 An owner may also revoke the ownership of other owners.
 An owner is fully entrusted to do anything.

+AKT: Achieved via the owner maintenance UI and workflow